 FSIN Third Vice Chief Aly Bear signs an MOU with Pewaseskwan as Alexandra King looks on.
 The MOU, signed June 24, 2022, will foster stronger research ties between Pewaseskwan and the Saskatchewan First Nations Women's Commission (SFNWC).
-Photo by Sarah MacDonald

-A First Nations custom is to bring gifts to your hosts.
-At the Indigenous DOHaD Gathering on the unceded territories of the Skwxwú7mesh (Squamish), Selliweta?/Selliwitulh (Tsleil-Waututh) and x\meθk\eyem (Musqueam) Nations (Vancouver), Alexandra King presented her Skwxwú7mesh host with a painting from Nipissing First Nation, where she is from.
 Photo by Sarah MacDonald collaboratively with community, working with their heart and with people-centred values.
 Dr. Janet Jull (PhD), an assistant professor in the School of Rehabilitation Therapy at Queen's University, who worked with Alexandra and Malcolm King in developing the Indigenous Community Research Partnerships training resource, said King has shown other researchers how to take time and space for research and to do it well by following the community's lead.
 "Without Alexandra's leadership, the rest of us (researchers) could not benefit from Alexandra's potential and the outcomes of the work.
 That is a big advantage for academic systems, as we need time and space for Indigenous knowledges in academic settings, if things are going to change and address the inequities in our academic and social systems," explained Jull.
-King noted that sometimes she reads her own work referenced in other people's work or hears her ideas quoted at conferences.
-"When I'm hearing this coming back in different ways, I know we're making a difference," she said. •

-KRISTEN MCEWEN As of June 1, 2022, Tootoosis started in the role of interim vice-dean Indigenous Health.
+King noted that sometimes she reads her own work referenced in other people's work or hears her ideas guoted at conferences.
+"When I'm hearing this coming back in different ways, I know we're making a difference," she said.
+Building an Indigenous space in the College of Medicine Dr. Janet Tootoosis (MD) has a challenge ahead of her to establish the foundation of an administrative home for Indigenous Health in the College of Medicine (CoM).
+NRISTEN MCEWEN As of June 1, 2022, Tootoosis started in the role of interim vice-dean Indigenous Health.
 She is leading the creation of a new administrative body that oversees academic, research and community work in the area of Indigenous Health.

-Or.
-Janet Tootoosi "My role is to ensure there's an established foundation, effective operations, and leadership," she said.
-"And to do the necessary groundwork to ensure the (new structure) becomes a reality."
-As a graduate of the college, Tootoosis completed the medical doctor program in 1999 and her residency in the family medicine program two years later.
+"My role is to ensure there's an established foundation, effective operations, and leadership," she said.
+"And to do the necessary groundwork to ensure the (new structure) pecomes a reality."

+Dr. Janet Tootoosis

+the family medicine program two years later.